Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: : An Agentic RL Benchmark

 \subsection{Benchmark-Specific Details}

 \paragraph{Static rule-based tasks.} For GSM8K and HumanEval, the agent sees training data and task descriptions, while held-out evaluation is handled by the benchmark framework.
+GSM8K follows its standard train/test separation.
+HumanEval uses the standard 164 problems split disjointly by problem index into 82 training-visible and 82 held-out grading problems; absolute scores should be interpreted relative to this split rather than the original HumanEval leaderboard.
 Intended RL methods include single-turn methods such as GRPO or PPO over sampled completions, but the benchmark explicitly allows SFT as well.
 These tasks define the lower-structure end of the benchmark and test whether the agent can construct a useful post-training workflow under favorable conditions.

 \paragraph{Static judge-based task.} AlpacaEval 2.0 differs from rule-based settings because reward is mediated by a judge rather than a deterministic checker.
 It tests whether agents can optimize against a preference-like signal while remaining in a non-interactive regime, thereby bridging fully programmable rewards and interactive RL.
 In our implementation, this task preserves the single-turn structure of AlpacaEval while integrating it into the same repeated-submission loop as the other tasks.